rijusougata13/corona-virus-prediction/README.md

 i cant use the actual date format in the graph so please help me with it.

 stay clean,stay safe from corona virus

+this is not fully completed..feel free to upgrade and modify it